 I haven’t been to Oregon since I was a little kid, but this article just intensifies my suspicion that I need to get myself back there.

 Portland, Oregon, is a town known for its immensely reasonably standard of living.
 I’ve officially moved there three times over the past 10 years, but each time I move, a job or school has pulled me away from my favorite city prematurely.
 People who have been there understand my relentless attempt at relocating.
+There’s more to Portland than the Keep Portland Weird sign though.
 Good public transit, great coffee, amazing microbreweries, easy access to nature, and tons of bookstores.
 What more could you want?

 Where to Eat in Portland